yanntrividic/idml-pandoc-reader/lua-filters/README.md

 And it should also work according to Pandoc types:

 * `BlockQuote.class1` is actually refering to the elements that are `BlockQuote` elements wrapped with a `Div` that has a `class1` class.

+**Note:** This has been implemented, though it was adapted to Pandoc Lua filters structure into a `isMatchingSelector` ffunction.